 Barrel-aged for 24 months.

 Burgundy is often presented as a wine growing area selling expensive and rare wines.
 This is true, but only in part.
 The lower echelons of the Burgundy hierarchy are occupied by a category of relatively affordable wines: the so called 'regional appellations'.
-They can be completely representative of the best quality wines enjoyed in Burgundy homes: aromatic finesse; long on the palate and elegant.
-Prepared with care and matured slowly, as is the case in Maison Fatien, a 'simple' Burgundy Pinot Noir can reveal an excellent cellaring quality and an aromatic complexity which are capable of making more prestigious appellations turn green with envy.
+They are often representative of the best quality wines enjoyed in Burgundian homes: they have aromatic finesse, are elegant and long on the palate.
+Prepared with care and matured slowly, as is the case at Maison Fatien, a 'simple' Burgundy Pinot Noir can reveal excellent cellaring quality along with an aromatic complexity which are capable of making more prestigious appellations turn green with envy.

 - Food pairings